pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 passed as an event notification message across a network, and there will never be an event notification message passed across a network that doesn't correspond to a recorded aggregate event.
-This solves the "dual writing" problem that occurs when separately a domain model is updated and then a message is put on a message queue, a problem that can cause catastrophic inconsistencies in the state of a system.
+This solves the problem of "dual writing" in the production of event notifications that occurs when a domain model is updated and then separately a message is put on a message queue, a problem of reliability that may cause catastrophic inconsistencies in the state of a system.

 .. _Tracking objects: